ehlesp/smallab-k8s-pve-guide/G046 - Cleaning up your homelab system.md

 4. Save the changes and exit the file.

-5. Restart the systemd journal service.
+5. Restart the systemd journal service:

     ~~~sh
     $ sudo systemctl restart systemd-journald.service